 The bottom line is that no drug is completely safe.
 And drugs do not cure or treat disease anyway; they merely mask symptoms.
 Plus there’s always a price to pay; sometimes, a very steep price.

-The Save Our Bones Program takes a completely different approach.
+The Osteoporosis Reversal Program takes a completely different approach.
 With its emphasis on nutrition, diet, and exercise, the Program shows you exactly how to balance your body pH, which sets the stage for strong and healthy bones.

 The Program addresses the whole person from the inside out, and doesn’t merely focus on artificially manipulating a singular biological function such as bone remodeling.